Health and Safety (Enforcing Authority) Regulations 1998

 Premises obviously falling within this paragraph are hotels, guest-houses, hostels, residential care homes, and temporary or permanent caravan/camping sites.
 Clarifications are as follows:

 In England all privately run residential care homes or centres are registered with the Care Quality Commission (CQC), and their website can be used to establish whether a care home is either registered to provide care with or without nursing care.
-In Scotland the Care Inspectorate (CI), and in Wales the Care and Social Services Inspectorate Wales (CSSIW) are responsible for registration.
+In Scotland the Care Inspectorate (CI), and in Wales the Care Inspectorate Wales (CIW) are responsible for registration.

 HSE will be the enforcing authority for all residential care homes owned/operated by an LA.